 Palais des Papes

-Enjoy a nice French continental breakfast in one of the terraced restaurants; As we were based just on the outside of the city walls we stopped by at Le Milano to have a French breakfast with Café, tartines, croissant and orange juice.
+Enjoy a nice French continental breakfast in one of the terraced restaurants; As we were based just on the outside of the city walls, we stopped at Le Milano to have a French breakfast with Café, tartines, croissants and orange juice.
+But there are many choices from cafés serving food to restaurants.

 You can also visit the garden although we found this a bit too hot in August; the staircase leading to the rooftop views was lovely.
 There is also a little cafe area in the garden if you want a little refreshment.

-After you can stop by ‘Les Halles’ to grab some local delicacies; they have many different options including fruits, olives, cheese, charcuterie and mouth-watering desserts and then head to Ile de la Barthelasse; across the river where the canoe place is to enjoy a little picnic.
+After you can stop by ‘Les Halles’ to grab some local delicacies; they have many different options including fruits, olives, cheese, charcuterie and mouth-watering desserts and then head to Ile de la Barthelasse; across the river where canoe rental is located, to enjoy a little picnic.

 If you are travelling back from Avignon to Aix-en-Provence, make a stop in Chateaurenard to take a look at the Castle of Chateaurenard and then at Eglise Notre Dame de Beauregard for a stunning viewpoint of the Valley.